-- Seminar-style lectures

-- We'll read papers (mainly) from top security and system conferences

-- IEEE S&P, USENIX Security, ACM CCS, NDSS, SIGCOMM, NSDI, etc...

-- Papers will be assigned in advance

-- Students are responsible for

-- Present one or more papers during the semester

-- Write short reviews for some of the papers

-- Read all assigned papers!
+- Brief introduction to security concepts - Quick intro to ML concepts (later in the course) - Seminar-style lectures - We'll read papers (mainly) from top security and systems conferences - IEEE S&P, USENIX Security, ACM CCS, NDSS, SIGCOMM, NSDI, etc... - Papers will be assigned in advance - Students are responsible for - Presenting one or more papers during the semester - Writing short reviews for some of the papers - Reading all assigned papers!